VITA Standards Organization activity updates

 VITA 48.4: VPX REDI: Mechanical Specification Using Liquid Flow Through (LFT) Applied to VPX

-Objective: The goal of this project is to develop a next-generation specification calling for a new set of connectors to support higher-speed serial interfaces.
+Objective: This project aims to develop a next-generation specification calling for a new set of connectors to support higher-speed serial interfaces.

-Objective: The OpenVPX architectural framework specification is a living document that is regularly updated with new profile information and corrections.
+Objective: The OpenVPX architectural framework specification is a living document that is continuously being updated with new profile information and corrections.

 VITA 67.3: VPX: Coaxial Interconnect, 6U, Four Position SMPM Configuration